scaleway/pulser-scaleway/CONTRIBUTING.md

 - What value does this feature bring to end users?
 - How urgent is the need (nice to have feature or need to have)?
-- Does this align with the goals of `qiskit-scaleway`?
+- Does this align with the goals of `pulser-scaleway`?

 ## Contributing code